 ERCS Chief OfficerShivali has a PhD in Urban Studies and her thesis used environmental justice theory and participatory action research with disadvantaged groups to challenge greenspace inequality in Glasgow.
-She is Chair of her local community development trust and a director for Greenspace Scotland.
 Previous to ERCS, Shivali’s professional career focused on developing multidisciplinary front-line services, in both London and Glasgow, in the fields of youth work, rough sleeping and refugee integration.
 She has worked at a senior level in health, social work and third sector organisations to deliver robust strategic and operational responses to social, environmental and climate justice issues.
 Shivali has also been a trustee for national and local charities supporting community wealth building and access to nature-rich greenspace.

 Dr Ben Christman